Product Term (years) Rates

 Prime:

-A mortgage linked to the Prime rate of the Bank of Israel.
+A mortgage linked to the interest rate of the Bank of Israel.
 The interest rate of Prime, changes according to changes in the Bank of Israel rate.

 During low interest conditions – as they were up until April 2022 – the interest paid is very low.